WinstonWinstonWinston/Website/content/project/VAEMNIST/index.md

 p(\mathbf x|\mathbf \phi) = \int p(\mathbf{x},\mathbf{z}|\mathbf \phi) d\mathbf{z}
 $$

 Sadly, I will be restricting our use of the actual image labels in MNIST.
 This is to make this more generic to image generation in general.
 We only have observed samples from $p(\mathbf x|\mathbf \phi)$.
-We can then write the objection fuction using a maximum likelihood treatment as:
+We can then write the objection fuction using a maximum likelihood treatment as

 $$
 \log p(\mathbf x|\mathbf \phi) = \log \bigg[\int p(\mathbf{x},\mathbf{z}|\mathbf \phi) d\mathbf{z}\bigg]